 - Benefits are paid on a monthly basis and the amount varies depending on the veteran’s status.

 - VA programs and policies and University services and procedures are subject to change.
-You should maintain contact with the University’s OVA and the Veterans Administration.
+You should maintain contact with the University’s VA/Military Educational Benefits Coordinator and the Veterans Administration.

-- Your enrollment will be certified on a semester-by-semester basis, not on an annual basis.
+- Your enrollment will be certified after Drop/Add on a semester-by-semester basis only, not on an annual or basis.

-- If you withdraw from BJU, drop or add a course that may change your training time, or change your major, you are required to immediately contact the University’s SCO concerning the necessary forms to complete.
+- If you withdraw from BJU, drop or add a course that may change your training time, or change your major, you are required to immediately contact the University’s Military Educational Benefits Coordinator concerning the necessary forms to complete.

 - Dropping your credit load may result in a retroactive reduction in benefits, thus creating an overpayment.
 As a result of an overpayment, you may then owe a debt to the Veterans Administration or the school.
 Please see the note concerning overpayment.

-- Benefits will not be paid for audited courses or courses that do not count toward graduation.
+- Benefits will not be paid for audited courses or courses that do not count toward degree completion.